 Types of APA Footnotes

-There are two types of footnotes used in APA style: content footnotes and copyright footnotes.
+There are two types of footnotes used in APA format: content footnotes and copyright footnotes.

 Format – Journal Article